Apfelstrudel Recipe – German, Australian Special

 Recipe Notes:

-Serve Apfelstrudel with whipped cream or vanilla ice cream for a delightful dessert.
+Serving Suggestions: Serve the strudel warm; dust with powdered sugar and accompany with whipped cream or vanilla ice cream for indulgence.